-Throwing our old appliances into landfill and buying replacements is expensive for us, but it’s even more costly for our planet.
+Throwing our old electrical appliances into landfill and buying replacements is expensive for us, but it’s even more costly for our planet.

-What’s wrong with dumping our old appliances?
+What’s wrong with dumping our old home appliances?

 This is why it’s so important to recycle e-waste, ensuring that it doesn’t end up in landfill.

-What is a right to repair?
+What is the right to repair appliances?

 This would be less of an issue if products were designed to last, but many of them aren’t.
 You may have heard of planned obsolescence, a business strategy where manufacturers deliberately build appliances to stop working after a certain period.
-This keeps consumers buying and profits flowing.
+This keeps consumers' buying and profits flowing.
 In a similar way, software updates for mobile phones and laptops aren’t designed to be compatible with each other, so people have to upgrade rather than repair.